-1.0 Introduction
+1.0 INTRODUCTION

-The Walchem WPH300 Series controllers are wall mount pH/ORP controllers that are available in on/off or modulated pulse proportional versions.
-On/Off models may be programmed for Time Proportional Control operation.
+The Walchem WPH400 Series controllers are wall mount pH/ORP controllers that are available in on/off or modulated pulse proportional versions.
 Two additional relays are available for use as alarms or probe washing.
 A fifth output is used as a diagnostic alarm.
 An isolated 4-20 mA output is optional.